Come and join us at our new location at the Belmond Country Club

 In the weeks and months following the tornado, uncertainty and doubt of Cattleman’s reopening was well-founded; after all, how do you reinvent a place that took 32 years to put together?
 During the fall of 2013, the opportunity to partner with the Belmond Country Club and re-open Cattleman’s presented itself.
 With a little bit of elbow grease, a lot of help from great friends, and a healthy dose of perseverance, Cattleman’s at the Club was opened in November, 2014.
 Though a lot has changed with a new location and some additional menu items, much stays the same with the legendary salad bar, the same cast iron broiler that has cooked thousands of Cattleman’s steaks, and with you here, great conversation, too.

 Then in the winter of 2020 as our country was coming out of a worldwide pandemic, another young couple came along and decided it was time to let that other “young couple” retire.
-So in the spring of 2021 Andrew and Carrie O’Connor decided to take the same leap of faith and bought Cattleman’s from Deb and DuWayne Abel.
-Andrew and Carrie are no strangers to the Belmond community, as both are high school coaches for the BKCSD, and have been involved for a few years now.
-In true Cattleman’s fashion Andrew and Carrie stepped into the role and haven’t looked back.
+So in the spring of 2021 Carrie O’Connor decided to take the same leap of faith and bought Cattleman’s from Deb and DuWayne Abel.
+Carrie and her family are no strangers to the Belmond community, and has been involved for a few years now.
+In true Cattleman’s fashion Carrie stepped into the role and haven’t looked back.
 Still severing the same great food with a few new things added to the menu.

 Whether it will be your first time at Cattleman’s or you are a longtime customer…we would welcome you to come visit us at the club!